 We will be enforcing a strict No Mobile Phone usage during the event policy.

 All mobile phones and other communication devices are to be switched off in the tournament hall.
 This includes smart watches, tablets, computers, audio devices, and any other electronic devices that can receive external transmissions.
 Players are not allowed to have any such device on their person during the game.
-A secure place to check-in and store your electronic devices will be available to the players.
+A secure place to check-in and store your electronic devices will be provided to the players.

 In the case of an appeal against an arbiters decision, the player may request a review by the Chief Arbiter.
 If the player would like to appeal against the decision or review of the Chief Arbiter, they may lodge a written appeal to the Chief Organiser.
 The Chief Organiser will then form an appeals committee consisting of three (3) players from either or both divisions of the tournament.
 These players will be chosen for their impartiality and knowledge of the rules of chess.